-Cherry Blossom Festival
+Cherry Blossom Festival 2021

-The abundant cherry blossom season we enjoy in Vancouver was sparked by generous gifts from Japan.
+The extravagant cherry blossom season we enjoy in Vancouver was sparked by generous gifts from Japan.
 In the 1930’s, the mayors of Yokohama and Kobe gave the Vancouver Parks Board 500 cherry blossom trees to honour Japanese Canadians who served in World War II.
 They were to be planted at the Japanese cenotaph in Stanley Park.
 In 1958, Muneo Tanabe, the Japanese consul, donated 300 trees to Vancouver to celebrate the friendship between our two countries.

 Header Photo: Tomoko Uji